|Monday||8:30 AM - 7:00 PM|

 Knowing the term for the pain, though, does not help when it comes to treatment because treatment lies in the cause of the pain.
 It can become quite complex because there are so many causes for the pain.
 Sometimes the cause itself must be eliminated before the treatments for the pain can be effective.

 The causes of cervicalgia are vast and varied.
 A patient who sits at their desk for too long or sleeps in a poor position can develop neck pain.

 Injuries such as sports injuries and whiplash fall at the more severe end of the spectrum.
 Even simple gravity can be a culprit.

 Treatment for cervicalgia depends on both the symptoms and the cause.
-If you have been injured, you should seek medical attention immediately to assess the severity of the injury.
+If you have been injured, you should immediately seek medical attention to assess the injury’s severity.

 You can apply ice to help reduce inflammation and swelling, but do not delay a medical evaluation.
-Some neck injuries can be severe, causing very serious conditions including paralysis.
+Some neck injuries can be severe, causing severe conditions, including paralysis.

 However, prevention is the best cure.
 When you know what is causing your cervicalgia, you can take steps to prevent it.
 Chiropractic can help both in prevent cervicalgia and in treating it.

-Chiropractic treatment can help relieve the pain from cervicalgia for many of the causes, including injury, stress, and misalignment.
+Chiropractic treatment can help relieve cervicalgia pain for many of the causes, including injury, stress, and misalignment.
 Depending on the cause, the chiropractor will use specific techniques to treat the root of the problem.

 They will bring the body back into alignment, which also helps to prevent the pain of cervicalgia.
 The most attractive aspect is that it allows for pain management without the use of any medications.

 When you get regular chiropractic care, you can reduce your chances of experiencing pain in your neck and back.
 That is why so many people are choosing chiropractic care for their neck and back pain instead of turning to traditional medicine because it works.